AEO Content Scorecard

 After: “Discover the Most Effective Keyword Hierarchies for AI Conversations”

-Here is how you might use this agent inside a real optimization pipeline:
+Here is how you might use this node inside a real optimization Agent aimed at automatically improving existing articles and republishing them.

 AEO Content Scorecard